ThioJoe/Thio-Universal-Agent/README.md

 ### An AI desktop assistant app capable of interacting with your entire computer (and any apps) like you do.

-### ➤ Also, it's just one portable .exe file, no bloated install required.
+### &emsp;&emsp;➤ It's also just one portable .exe file, no bloated install required.

 # What It Does (And Why "Universal"?)